Zipcar/vault-playground/README.md

 ### snapshot

 **Environment**
+  - `VP_NETWORK_NAME` (vp) This is the name of the Docker network any local containers are running on.
   - `VP_SNAPSHOT_NAME` (timestamp of the form: `%Y-%m-%d-%H-%M-%S`) Snapshots are named using the ID of the active Vault instance concatenated with this value.
   - `VP_CONSUL_TARGET` - (The Vault Playground Consul node) The Consul server that should be snapshotted
   - `VP_CONSUL_DATACENTER` - (dc1) The Consul data center that should be snapshotted, locally this will almost always be the default.